Banana-In-Black/study-note/web-fundamentals/http-cache.md

 It's designed to avoid unnecessary network requests.
 And the behavior is controlled a combination of request/response headers.

 ## Terminology
-- Revalidate: asking server if there's a newer version of resource
+- Revalidate: Asking server if there's a newer version of resource
-- Fresh / Stale:
+- Fresh & Stale: Resource status
 <pre>
        0            120s
        |---(fresh)---|---(stale)--->